-Seasoned Rhode Island Division of Assets Lawyer
+Seasoned Rhode Island Division of Assets Lawyers

 In Rhode Island, assets acquired by spouses during their marriage generally are considered marital property and are subject to equitable division by the court in divorce or through settlement negotiations with the help of a division of assets attorney in Rhode Island.
 However, most divorces involve complex asset-division issues, such as whether an asset was accrued or vested before or after the date of marriage and when that asset can be obtained.
 Many assets, such as retirement benefits and stock options, are very difficult to value at the time of divorce because they are not obtained until a future date.

-At Kirshenbaum Law Associates, our Rhode Island division of assets attorneys use the expertise of financial professionals — such as retirement, pension and stock option valuators — to help you determine the value of your marital assets for purposes of divorce.
+At Kirshenbaum Law Associates, Inc., our Rhode Island division of assets attorneys use the expertise of financial professionals — such as retirement, pension and stock option valuators — to help you determine the value of your marital assets for purposes of divorce.

 Our division of assets attorneys in Rhode Island have the knowledge and skill to help you protect and divide all types of assets in divorce: